 Looking for your next health-boosting tea?
-Then look no further than white and green tea.
-Despite both coming from the camellia sinensis plant, these teas have a few key differences, aside from their names of course!
+Then look no further than white or green tea.
+Despite both coming from the camellia sinensis tea plant, these teas have a few key differences, aside from their names of course!
 Some main differences that separate these two include the harvesting and processing methods used, their caffeine content, the taste and flavor palette, and more.

 Harvesting and processing

 These two teas are also harvested in mostly similar ways.

 It is often said white tea comes from leaves and buds picked at an earlier harvest time, but this is not entirely true.
 Both green and white tea leaves can be harvested at the same time, with varieties featuring both new and older leaves and buds.

 The real differences start to become pronounced as soon as these leaves are harvested, though.
 Leaves that will become white tea undergo a shorter time of oxidation process, being set to sun-dry, get pan-fried, steamed or allowed to wither in heat and humidity-controlled chambers.
 This method also allows many of the silver-white downy buds to remain on the leaves, which explains the name “white” tea.